vmware/terraform-provider-vra/website/docs/d/vra_block_device.html.markdown

 * `expand_snapshots` - (Optional) Indicates whether the snapshots of the block-devices should be included in the state.
 Applicable only for first class block devices.

 ## Attributes Reference

+A block device data source supports the following attributes:

 * `capacity_in_gb` - Capacity of the block device in GB.